 TIP #2: If you go on the Sunday combine your trip with a visit to the White Rock Farmers Market which is a great market at 15154 Russell Avenue.

-TIP #2: The torchlight parade and fireworks are well worth staying for.
+TIP #3: The torchlight parade and fireworks are well worth staying for in years that they happen.

 See our article about the White Rock Sea Festival for more information about this event.